I’ll order pizza…

 Let’s not forget the garlic…and my favorite, roasted garlic.
-Get my recipe for Roasted Garlic under the Menu title “…and more” and roast yourself a few garlic heads.
+Click here for my recipe Roasted Garlic it’s also under the Menu title “…and more” and roast yourself a few garlic heads.
 You’ll be glad you did.
 As an absolutely delicious base on your pizza, squeeze out the roasted garlic heads on a small dish, chop and mash with a large knife.
 Add just enough extra virgin olive oil to make a paste.
 Then, spread this amazingly delicious garlic paste onto your pizza crust.
 Any remaining garlic paste can be stored in a small air tight jar in the refrigerator for up to 1 week.

 Other fresh ideas for toppings include: chicken sausage, tofu, black beans, eggs (yes, eggs…scrambled or poached and don’t knock it until you’ve tried it) and peppers.
 They come in a rainbow of colors like red, green, yellow and orange.
 Don’t forget fresh spinach, thinly sliced vegetables or avocado.

 ⇒Instead of a tomato sauce base, use salsa to spice it up…just drain it well.

 ⇒Pesto…it’s made with nuts and fresh basil.
 This sauce adds healthy greens and omega-3s jacking up your pizza’s nutritional value.
 Use it as the pizza “sauce” and top with a few dollops of goat cheese and some fresh arugula.

 ⇒Try ham with pineapple and grilled chicken or pineapple with BBQ sauce or Prosciutto with arugula.

 ⇒How about grilled peaches paired with caramelized onions and fresh basil?
 Hmmm…